 - Associate’s Degree from accredited college or related training; or equivalent combination of education and experience

-- Minimum of three (3) years related experience (preferably as a lead supervisor or manager in a warehouse)
+- Minimum of three (3) years related experience (preferably as a lead supervisor or manager in a warehouse, retail, wholesale, or food service setting – or – prior food bank supervisory experience)

 - Ability to read, analyze, and interpret general business periodicals, professional journals, technical procedures, safety guidelines, and governmental regulations